 A: The mission of APA! has always been to save as many animals at risk of euthanasia as possible.
 Taking in animals from across the state of Texas has been one pillar of our work for the last decade and is not a new practice.
 Helping those shelters with fewer resources and higher intake is something that our donors expect from us and is one of the reasons our work is supported nationally.
 Few shelters in Texas have the support and resources to accomplish what we can in Austin.
 Our work as an independent, non-profit organization allows us to extend our work to those in greatest need.
-As our capacity grows, we can no longer operate efficiently with the restrictions put on our land use agreement.

 Q: Will APA! be asked to vacate all operations at the current Town Lake facility if the license agreement is not signed?